Vitor-Coelho/MatrixCpp/README.md

     - `Matrix(std::vector<T> vec, size_t numRows, size_t numCols)` | Create a matrix based in a vector

 2. Addition and subtraction
-    When adding or subtracting matrices, they must have the same format
+    When adding or subtracting matrices, they must have the same format (element-wise), same number of rows (column-wise) or same number of columns (row-wise)
     - `matrixObj1 + matrixObj2`
     - `matrixObj1 - matrixObj2`